 Since I was going through them so fast I switched to washable nursing pads and they are the BEST thing ever!
 You buy a set of them once and you’re done!
 It was so nice to just throw them in our wash whenever I switched them out.
 It saved us so much money since I wasn’t buying disposable ones anymore.

 These are the washable nursing pads I got.
-They are super soft, comfortable to wear, and they come with a small mesh bag to put them in so you don’t lose them in the wash.
+They are super soft, and comfortable to wear, and they come with a small mesh bag to put them in so you don’t lose them in the wash.
 My tip to you is to get a large size.
 That way they are bigger to cover more of your boob and hold more if you are leaking a lot.

 Nipple Shields & Nipple Cream